 How many concerts did you attend last year?
-1 concert?
-2 concerts?
+One concert?
+Two concerts?
 Every other weekend?

 For most performers, a concert is a one-time event.
 They move from city to city scooping up revenue from each venue’s ticket and merchandise sales.